kannans89/RustRepo/08_Strings/08_Strings.md

 ## String vs &str

+`String` object uses dynamic heap to store or modify the string data.`str` is an immutable sequence of UTF-8 bytes of dynamic length somewhere in memory.
+Since the size is unknown, one can only handle it behind a pointer.
+This means that str most commonly appears as `&str`

 Let us understand the difference with an example as shown .
 The `print_me(String) ` function takes input as String object.
 So if we invoke this function with string literal it should give us error .
 We will try to convert string object to literal using `as_str()` function and vice versa with `to_string()` method.